Patrick (2018 film): Plot

-A young woman named Sarah has her whole life changed when her grandmother bequeaths her prized possession, a spoilt Pug named Patrick.
+A young woman named Sarah has her whole life changed when her grandmother bequeaths her prized possession, a spoiled Pug named Patrick.
 Sarah has recently moved into a new apartment with a no-pet policy and just got employed teaching Year 11 English.
 She struggles to deal with both Patrick and discipline in her school.
 After a few incidents with Patrick, she finally connects with the students and really starts to connect with Patrick.

-Patrick helps her to meet two potential love interests - one is a narcissistic vet named Oliver and the other is a student’s father, Ben.
-During the course of the film, she inadvertently loses Patrick - but then finds him waiting for her at the end of a 5 km charity run (where she raised £1,000 for a mobility scooter).
+Patrick helps her to meet two potential love interests – one is a narcissistic vet named Oliver and the other is a student's father, Ben.
+During the course of the film, she inadvertently loses Patrick – but then finds him waiting for her at the end of a 5 km charity run (where she raised £1,000 for a mobility scooter).

-In the closing scenes, Sarah and Ben sail a boat down a river with Ben’s daughter on deck.
+In the closing scenes, Sarah and Ben sail a boat down a river with Ben's daughter on deck.